 Tax Foreclosed Property

-The tax foreclosure process begins when a person becomes delinquent on taxes after three years of non-payment.
-They are then allowed a two-year redemption period in which to bring the account current.
+The tax foreclosure process begins when the owner of record becomes delinquent on taxes after three years of non-payment.
+A two-year redemption period follows during which certain interested parties may bring the account current by paying the delinquent taxes, fees, penalties and interest due.
 If the account remains delinquent at the end of the two-year redemption period, the property is deeded to the county in which the foreclosure has taken place.

-During the redemption period the last record owner, contract owner, and any lienholder(s) are notified of the foreclosure proceedings and they are the only ones who are allowed to redeem the property.
-Once the property has been deeded to the county (October of each year) it is added to the county's inventory of property and offered for sale at public auction.
+During the redemption period the last record of owner, contract owner, and any lienholder(s) are notified of the foreclosure proceedings and they are the only ones allowed to redeem the property.
+Once the property has been deeded to the county (tentatively scheduled in October of each year) it is added to the county's inventory of property and evaluated for disposition which may include sale at public auction.

 Bidding and Financing

-Bidding is started at the minimum bid amount and you must be present to bid.
-Washington County requires a 10% non-refundable down payment at the time of purchase.
-Washington County accepts cash, personal check, cashier's check, or a company check at the time of purchase.
-At the time of sale, a certificate of sale is given to the purchaser until a deed can be prepared.
+Bidding is started at the minimum bid amount.
+Bidders must be present to bid.
+Washington County requires a twenty percent (20%), non-refundable down payment at the time a winning bid is awarded.
+Washington County accepts cash, cashier's check, or certified funds for the down payment.
+A certificate of sale is given to the purchaser until a deed can be prepared.
 The deed is prepared within 60 days of the auction and the purchaser has 30 days to respond to the notification and to finalize the purchase.
-Failure to finalize the purchase results in the loss of the 10% down payment and the property is then offered for sale to the next highest bidder, can be negotiated to an interested party, or placed back on the auction block at the next available auction.
 The property is conveyed through a quit claim deed and all properties are sold "AS IS".
+Failure to finalize the purchase results in forfeiting the twenty percent (20%) down payment and, at the discretion of Washington County Board of County Commissioners, the property is either: 1) offered for sale to the next highest bidder, or 2) sold through negotiation with an interested party, or 3) placed back on the auction list for the next scheduled auction.

 Property Not Sold at Auction

-Any parcels that are not sold at public auction can be sold through negotiation to any interested party.
-All sales are at the discretion of the Board of Commissioners.
-Any property that is valued at less than $15,000 and is unbuildable may be sold through a private sale and does not have to go through the public auction process.
+Any parcels that are offered and not sold at public auction can be sold through negotiation to any interested party.
+All sales are at the discretion of the Board of County Commissioners.
+Any property that is valued (Real Market Value) at less than $15,000 and is unbuildable may be sold through a private sale and does not have to go through the public auction process.